Rampriya-S/example-instancescan-checks/README.md

 # Checks in this repository

 ## Category: Manageability
+### Check nactive users are assigned as Catalog item owners
+We should ensure that inactive users are removed from being assigned as Catalog item owners.

 ### Create ATFs in sub production instance
 Highly recommended practice to use ATFs for regression testing on instance upgrade and releases.